 How you receive the proceeds matters as much as how the sale is structured

 The primary appeal of installment sales is the deferral of tax payments.
-Rather than paying tax on the entire gain in the year of sale, the taxpayer pays tax only as they receive income, spreading the tax burden over multiple years.
-This can significantly aid in cash flow management and allow sellers to plan tax payments alongside the receipt of installment payments.
+Rather than paying tax on the entire gain in the year of sale, you pay tax only as you receive income, spreading the burden over multiple years.
+This can significantly aid cash flow management and allow sellers to plan tax payments alongside the receipt of installment payments.

 For high-income taxpayers, the 3.8% surtax on net investment income can be burdensome.
-By using the installment method, the receipt of payments spreads over several years, potentially keeping the seller’s annual income below thresholds that trigger the surtax.
+By using the installment method, payments spread over several years, potentially keeping the seller’s annual income below thresholds that trigger the surtax.

 There are tradeoffs to consider as well.
 If tax rates rise in future years, deferred payments could be taxed at higher rates than a lump sum settlement today.
 There is also counterparty risk: if the buyer defaults on installment payments, you may be left in a difficult legal and financial position.
 Work with your advisors to model both scenarios before deciding.